Lenawee County, Michigan

 Lenawee County (/ˈlɛnəweɪ/ LEN-ə-way) is a county located in the U.S. state of Michigan.
-As of the 2020 United States Census, the population was 99,423.
+As of the 2020 United States census, the population was 99,423.
 The county seat is Adrian.
 The county was created in 1822, from territory partitioned from Monroe County.
 Its governing structure was organized in 1826.

-Lenawee County comprises the Adrian, MI Micropolitan Statistical Area.
+Lenawee County comprises the Adrian, Michigan, micropolitan statistical area.
 It is served by the Toledo Media market.

-Lenawee County is home to the Potawatomi, Ottawa, Chippewa, Iroquois, Miami, Sauk, Fox, Mascoutens and Huron tribes.
+Lenawee County is home to the Potawatomi, Ottawa, Chippewa, Iroquois, Miami, Sauk, Fox, Mascoutens, and Huron tribes.

 History

 The county owes its formation to the 1807 Treaty of Detroit, by which the Ottawa, Ojibwe (called Chippewa by the Americans); Wyandot and Potawatomi nations ceded their claims to the United States of their traditional territories in today's southeast Michigan.
 However, many leaders of these tribes believed that the treaty was coercive and opposed it.
 They began to collaborate and organize a confederacy of resistance, led by Chief Tecumseh (Shawnee).
 They wanted through warfare and alliance with Great Britain to force the US from their territory.
 This was the period of the US War of 1812 with Great Britain.
 During this time, the US fought the Battle of Tippecanoe, the Battle of Lake Erie, and the Battle of Thames in this area, against both British and indigenous forces.

 The United States won the Battle of the Thames in 1813, defeating the British and their allies.
 Tecumseh died in the battle and his confederacy dissolved.
 (He became the namesake for the city of the same name in Lenawee County.)
 As a result of this defeat, the confederacy leaders agreed to a peace treaty, the Treaty of Ghent, which ended the war with the indigenous peoples.
 It affirmed US control of the land demarcated in the Treaty of Detroit, comprising much of the future state of Michigan, including what became organized as Lenawee County in the United States.

 The US continued efforts to force the tribes from these western territories.
 In 1830, President Andrew Jackson signed the Indian Removal Act to authorize the government to relocate Indigenous peoples from territories east of the Mississippi River and move them west, to what became known as Indian Territory (and later Oklahoma).
 While Indian Removal was directed specifically at Southeast Indian tribes, it was also applied to those further north in the Midwest.

 Lenawee County was organized in 1826, after being authorized and described by the Michigan legislature in 1822.
 It was taken from Monroe County, Michigan.